-- 3. Implementation of the 2050 Connections priorities through the identification of: Ongoing - a.
-Assisted communities with the application of MassDOT's Complete Streets Tier 1, Tier 2 and Tier 3 and FHWA Complete Streets Grants Program. - b.
-Presented and participated in local stakeholder meeting and communities' committee meetings related to Complete Streets prioritization plans. - c.
+- 4. Implementation of the 2050 Connections priorities through the identification of: Ongoing - a.
+Assisted communities with the application of MassDOT's Complete Streets Tier 1, Tier 2, and Tier 3 and FHWA Complete Streets Grants Program. - b.
+Presented and participated in local stakeholder meetings and communities' committee meetings related to Complete Streets prioritization plans. - c.
 Developed and enhanced community engagement methods that raise awareness about the benefits of Complete Streets. - d.
 Identified opportunities for standalone project candidates for Transportation Alternative Program (TAP) funding through the TIP. - e.
 Continued working with stakeholders to identify and implement Microprojects (allocated TIP funds). - f.
-Worked closely with outreach Coordinators to promote Safe Routes to School opportunities that can leverage the implementation of Complete Streets. - g.
-Supported communities in the application process for Shared Streets and Spaces projects, with an emphasis on addressing local gaps in the complete streets network. - h.
-Continued working with the communities in grant writing for Mass Trails Grant projects and leverage opportunities for network connectivity and opportunities for on-road segments.
+Worked closely with outreach Coordinators to promote Safe Routes to School (SRTS) opportunities that can leverage the implementation of Complete Streets. - g.
+Supported communities in the application process for Shared Streets and Spaces projects, with an emphasis on addressing local gaps in the complete streets network.

-- 4. Continue to work with partner agencies and stakeholders on bicycle and pedestrian related events and planning efforts and on broad-based community initiatives to promote livability, access to essential services, and alternative modes of travel like demonstration/pop-up projects, bikeshare/micro-mobility, and Bay State Bike Month Ongoing - 5.
-Maintain an active transportation dashboard for the region that acts as an inventory to record existing and future multi-modal infrastructure, including priority segments and corridors identified on the 2050 Connections long-range transportation plan Ongoing - a.
-Updated the regional bicycle facilities database and included it on the active transportation dashboard -1st Quarter - 6.
-Collaborate and support the implementation of the MassBike's E-Bike Program second phase by conducting public outreach events, engagement activities and safety education Ongoing - a.
-Developed quarterly reports in collaboration with MassBike and other stakeholders that reflect ridership trends and emission reductions of the 100 selected e-bike participants, informed through regular check-ins and tracked miles traveled 1st, 2nd, 3rd, 4th Quarters - Convene stakeholder meetings to identify opportunities to implement bikeshare pilots or programming in the region in relation to the Exploration of Bikeshare in the CMRPC Region findings - Ongoing
+- h.
+Continued working with the communities in grant writing for Mass Trails Grant projects and leverage opportunities for network connectivity and opportunities for on-road segments. - 5.
+Continued to work with partner agencies and stakeholders on bicycle and pedestrian-related events and planning efforts and on broad-based community initiatives to promote livability, access to essential services, and alternative modes of travel like demonstration/pop-up projects, bikeshare/micro-mobility, and Bay State Bike Month - Ongoing - Maintained an active transportation dashboard for the region that acts as an inventory to record existing and future multi-modal infrastructure, including priority segments and corridors identified on the 2050 Connections long-range transportation plan - Ongoing - Updated the regional bicycle facilities database and included it on the active transportation dashboard - 1st Quarter, FFY 2026 - 7.
+Convened stakeholder meetings to identify opportunities to implement bikeshare pilots or programming in the region in relation to the Exploration of Bikeshare in the CMRPC Region findings Ongoing